Minimal Fibrations of Hyperbolic 3-manifolds: Bundles with short geodesics

 In this section we use Thurston's Dehn Surgery Theorem \cite{Thurston, BenedettiPetronio, HodgsonKerckhoff, MoriahRubinstein} to construct a sequence of hyperbolic 3-manifolds $ M_j$ that fiber over the circle and limit to a hyperbolic 3-manifold with a cusp.
 These manifolds contain embedded geodesics that are homotopic into a fiber and whose length approaches zero as $j \to \infty$.

-The complement of an open neighborhood of a simple closed geodesic in a closed hyperbolic 3-manifold $ M_0$ is the interior of a manifold $M$ with torus boundary.
+The complement of a simple closed geodesic in a closed hyperbolic 3-manifold $ M_0$ is the interior of a manifold $M$ with torus boundary.
 The manifold $M$ is atoroidal and irreducible and therefore satisfies the hypothesis of Thurston's geometrization theorem for Haken manifolds.
 The absence of essential spheres and tori can be seen by considering the lift of such a surface to the complement of a collection of geodesic lines in the universal cover of $M$.
 Alternately spheres and non-peripheral tori can be ruled out by noting that it is possible to explicitly construct a negatively curved metric on the complement \cite{Kojima}.
 It follows that $M$ has a complete, finite volume hyperbolic metric with a single cusp.

 The notion of geometric convergence allows for comparing a non-compact manifold to a sequence of compact manifolds that resemble it on increasingly large subsets.
-Given $x \in M$ let $B_{r_j}(M,x)$ be the set of points in $M$ whose distance from $x$ is at most $r_j$.
-Then a sequence of Riemannian manifolds $(M_i, g_i)$ is said to {\em geometrically converge} to $(M,g)$ if if for any fixed $x$ and sequence $r_j \to \infty$, there are points $x_j \in M_j $ and a sequence of maps $f_j: B_r (M,x) \to B_r (M_j, x_j) $ that converge smoothly to isometries, meaning that on each compact region in $M$, the pulled back Riemannian metrics $f_j^*(g_j)$ on $M$ converge smoothly to the hyperbolic metric on $M$.
-See Figure~\ref{fig:cusp1}.
+A sequence of pointed Riemannian manifolds $(M_j, p_j)$ converges geometrically to a pointed manifold $(M, p)$ if for every compact subset $K \subset M$ with $p \in K$ there is a sequence of smooth maps $f_j: (K , p) \to (M_j , p_j) $ such that the pulled back Riemannian metrics $f_j^*(g_j)$ converge smoothly to the hyperbolic metric on $K \subset M$ \cite{BenedettiPetronio, BiringerSouto}.
+This is roughly illustrated in Figure~\ref{fig:cusp1} for $K$ the compact submanifold of $M$ cut off by a horotorus $T_s$.